The Moray Firth, it might just be coastal perfection…

 Walk: Findhorn and Hopeman Beaches

 Most famous for its off grid eco-community (The Findhorn Foundation) and nearby RAF Kinloss, Findhorn also has a spectacular (but windswept) 7-mile beach.
 The village sits at the mouth of the River Findhorn, which has formed a beautiful bay ringed by mud flats and sand dunes – we spotted a colony of grey seals basking out on the sand!
 Follow the coastal path to village of Burghead at the other end of the bay (stop here for lunch!) and then walk to Hopeman with its row of pretty beach huts.
+Read more: our Findhorn to Hopeman walk.

 eat: the bothy bistro at Burghead